 Tim Burton’s 1984 black-and-white short film, Frankenweenie, tells the story of a young boy named Victor Frankenstein who brings his beloved dog Sparky back to life after he is hit by a car.
 The film pays homage to classic horror films, particularly Mary Shelley’s Frankenstein, and features Burton’s signature Gothic style and quirky humour.
 Although it was initially deemed too scary for children and shelved by Disney, Frankenweenie has since become a cult classic and was even remade as a feature-length film by Burton in 2012.
 The short film showcases Burton’s unique blend of humour and horror, making it a must-watch for fans of his work.

 Frankenweenie is a 2012 American 3D stop-motion-animated fantasy film directed by Tim Burton.

-It is a remake of Burton’s 1984 short film of the same name and is a parody of and a homage to the 1931 film Frankenstein based on Mary Shelley‘s book of the same name.
-Scroll to the bottom of this post to see the full 1984 movie.
+The 2012 remake of Burton’s 1984 short film of the same name is a parody of and a homage to the 1931 film Frankenstein based on Mary Shelley’s book of the same name.

 Frankenweenie is in black and white.
 It is also the fourth stop-motion film produced by Burton and the first of those four that is not a musical.
 The film won the Saturn Award for Best Animated Film and was nominated for an Academy Award; a Golden Globe; a BAFTA; and an Annie Award for Best Film in each respective animated category.